 Exploring LA and SoCal with my wife Katie and our terrier mutt Nico.

-Kyle joined Upfront Ventures as Platform Manager in 2013.
+Kyle joined Upfront Ventures as Product Manager in 2013.
 Most recently, Kyle was Director of Operations at Launchpad LA, a startup accelerator in Santa Monica, where he was responsible for identifying and evaluating investment opportunities, internal operations, and business development.
 Prior to Launchpad LA, Kyle was a Mechanical Engineer at Syska Hennessey Group and MSC Software where he designed and tested products using finite element analysis and other computer aided design tools.

 Kyle concentrates on developing scalable solutions to share knowledge and resources within Upfront and between our portfolio companies.